nbi-wtag/solidus_six_saferpay/README.md

 The basic flow for a Saferpay Payment goes like this:

 1. User chooses Saferpay payment method on "Payment" checkout step
-2. Controller receives AJAX request to initialize payment
+2. Controller receives AJAX request to initialize Saferpay payment
 3. The `InitializePayment` service requests a `token` from the Saferpay API and stores this token in a `SixSaferpayPayment`
 4. User enters payment information and submits Saferpay form
 5. Controller receives the `success` request from Saferpay